-Set a good example.
-First, I brushed up on my own table manners.
+Our children learn so much just by watching us, so if needed, brush up on your own table manners.
 There are many good books on the subject.
 My favorite resource is the 19th edition of Emily Post’s Etiquette.

 Your family can enjoy learning together!
-Don’t nag and fuss.
-Positive reminders work best.
+Do your best not to nag and fuss. 🙂 Positive reminders work best.

-Make table manners your everyday good habits.
-They aren’t just for special occasions.
+Manners aren’t just for special occasions!
 Your goal is to make good table manners part of your children’s habits, so this means using manners at every meal and in every setting.
-Whether it’s breakfast at home, a quick lunch at Subway, or a special dinner at a restaurant- good manners matter.
+Good manners matter all the time- breakfast at home, a quick lunch at Subway, or a special dinner at a restaurant.

 5- Set a family goal to complete your list of table manners learning by a certain date.